IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 |                      | Authorization Server Metadata |O

 *Note 1:* Authorization Server or Resource Server actors MUST declare at least one of the following options: JWT Token, SAML, or Token Introspection.

-*Note 2:* The Authorization Client is not and does not need to be aware of the token processing options.

 ## 34.3 IUA Required Actor Groupings